 Recommended file types: PPSSPP can read .iso, .pbp, and .cso files.
-In order to save space, I recommend converting .iso files to .cso files using an app like UMDgen.
+In order to save space, I recommend converting .iso files to .cso files using this guide.

 Widescreen: not required since this system played at a resolution very close to 16:9 already.

 There are many different versions of the Dolphin emulator available for Android.
-The primary app, which you can find in the Google Play Store, is the most accurate of the emulators, and has very good performance with the OpenGL backend.
-However, it requires a powerful device to run properly, and many forks were created of this app to focus more on performance than accuracy.
+The primary app, which you can find in the Google Play Store or their website, is the most accurate of the emulators, and has very good performance with the OpenGL backend.
+However, in the past it required a powerful device to run properly, and many forks were created of this app to focus more on performance than accuracy.
 Over time, the official Dolphin team has implemented a lot of optimizations to their app, and now the official app stands toe-to-toe with some of the more performance-focused options.

 The Dolphin apps work with both GameCube and Wii games.
 Wii games are more demanding than GameCube, and you will want to go into each individual game and configure the controls.
 Since each Wii game had unique controls, you’ll want to see what combination works best for you — nunchuck + Wiimote, Wiimote on its side, Classic Controller, and so on.
 To make per-game input changes, long-press on the game and select “Wii Input”.
 This is also how you would make per-game input changes for GameCube games.

 The Dolphin emulators have the ability to save per-game settings.
 To make per-game settings, long-press on the game in the main menu, and then make your adjustments.
 This is handy if you want to enable widescreen for only certain games, or adjust the upscaled resolution for the games that work best on your device.
 Additionally, I use this feature to adjust the controls for certain games like Wind Waker or Spyro, so that the c-stick (right analog stick) moves in the opposite direction of the default settings (simply map up as down, and left as right) to create a more modern feel.

 - Go to Settings > Graphics Settings and switch between OpenGL and Vulkan as the Video Backend to see which one performs best with your device.
 It may vary by game, but generally one graphic backend will run better than the other on each chipset/device.
 Vulkan can often run faster, but will cause more graphical anomalies.

 - There are a few tricks you can do while playing a game to see if you can improve performance on the spot.
 While a game is loaded, go into the Config menu at the top-right and adjust these two options: